luminaAnonima/fabric-of-light/README.md

 *This is a philosophical exploration presented in poetic form.
-It uses metaphor—light, fabric, ripple—to describe a non-dual cosmology that blends metaphysics, ethics, and systems thinking.
+It uses metaphor—light, fabric, ripple—to describe a non-dual cosmology that blends metaphysics, ethics, systems thinking, and spiritual reflection.
 It's meant as a lens, not a doctrine.*

 ---